Thick Buttery 4-2-1 Shortbread Cookies

 You'll Never Have to Hunt for the Recipe

-This is one of the best recipes for thick shortbread cookies I've come across.
+This is one of the best recipes for shortbread cookies I've come across.
 The slightly crispy texture and rich taste is unbeatable.

 - 1 cup sugar